 Marketers cannot ignore YouTube or YouTube keyword research.
 This video sharing platform that Google acquired in 2006 has a presence in over 100 countries, 80 languages and is the second-largest search engine in the world.
 The platform has to its credit more than two billion active users in a month.

 And why not, YouTube dishes out entertainment.
 It’s hard to find people who do not watch movies or music videos on YouTube these days.
 One also has a big list of categories to choose from – television shows, movies, trailers, contests, live events and so on.
+If you are serious about YouTube, learn digital marketing from top institutions and get an edge over your competitors.

 Why is YouTube Keyword Research Important?